Muzaffar Shah II of Perak: Reign

-Dutch interference
+Dutch conflict

-Before the Dutch defeated the Portuguese in Malacca in 1641, the Dutch came to Aceh to get permission from Sultan Iskandar Thani to buy tin in Perak.
-Sultan Iskandar Thani agreed to permit the Dutch.
-After that, the Dutch went to see Sultan Muzaffar Shah II to tell him that the permission to buy tin in the state of Perak had been granted by Sultan Iskandar Thani.
-Sultan Muzaffar Shah II then also permitted the Dutch company to do business and buy tin in Perak.
-The Dutch had built houses where they did business near the banks of the Perak River.
+Before the Dutch defeated the Portuguese in Malacca in 1641, the Dutch came to Aceh to get permission from Iskandar Thani to buy tin in Perak.
+Iskandar Thani agreed to permit the Dutch.
+After that, the Dutch went to see Muzaffar Shah II to tell him that the permission to buy tin in Perak had been granted by his overlord, Iskandar Thani, he then also permitted the Dutch.
+The Dutch then built houses where they did business near the banks of the Perak River.

 Dutch business in Perak went well until 1641.
-In 1641, Sultan Iskandar Thani died and his widow, Putri Sri Alam, who was the daughter of Sultan Iskandar Muda, was appointed as the Sultana of Aceh with the title Sultana Tajul Alam Safiatuddin Shah to replace her husband.
-The Aceh Sultanate declined and gradually weakened.
-Since then, the power and colonies of Aceh in the Malay Peninsula began to gradually weaken and were released one by one until for many years only Perak remained under Acehnese control.
+In 1641, Iskandar Thani died and his widow, Putri Sri Alam, daughter of Iskandar Muda, was appointed Sultana of Aceh with the title Sultana Tajul Alam Safiatuddin Shah succeeding her husband.
+Since then, the overlordship of Aceh in the Malay Peninsula began to gradually decline until only Perak remained under Acehnese control.

-In mid-1641, a Dutch merchant named Jan Dircxen Puijit came to Perak with much merchandise to trade.
-Jan Dircxen Puijit went in to meet with Sultan Muzaffar Shah II and presented a letter and gift from the Dutch Governor (Johan van Twist) who was in Malacca.
-In the letter from the Dutch Governor, there was a proposal to the Sultan of Perak regarding stopping merchants from other nations from coming to buy tin in Perak.
-In addition, the Dutch Governor also suggested that Perak sell tin products only to the Netherlands.
-Sultan Muzaffar Shah II welcomed and returned the gift brought by Jan Dircxen Puijit with a sword and a dagger and awarded him the title Seri Johan Pahlawan.
-Moreover, Sultan Muzaffar Shah II also gave houses to the Dutch to replace their houses that were worn out where the Dutch traded.
-Sultan Muzaffar Shah II also stated that he felt very honored to buy merchandise from the Netherlands on the condition that each purchase was authorized by credit.
+In mid 1641, a Dutch merchant named Jan Dircxen Puijit came to Perak with much merchandise to trade.
+Puijit went in to meet with Muzaffar Shah II and presented a letter and gift from the Dutch governor, Johan van Twist, who was in Malacca.
+In the letter from the Dutch Governor, there was a proposal regarding restricting merchants from other nations from purchasing tin in Perak and also suggesting that they sell tin only to the Dutch.
+Muzaffar Shah II welcomed and gifted Puijit a sword and dagger, and awarded him the title Seri Johan Pahlawan.
+Moreover, Muzaffar Shah II also gave houses to the Dutch to replace their houses that were worn out.
+Muzaffar Shah II also stated that he felt very honored to buy merchandise from the Dutch on the condition that each purchase was authorized by credit.